 The most frequently used anti-platelet medication is aspirin.
 Aspirin is also the least expensive treatment with the fewest potential side effects.
 An alternative to aspirin is the anti-platelet drug clopidogrel (Plavix).

-Your doctor might prescribe aspirin and clopidogrel to be taken together for about a month after the TIA.
+Your provider might prescribe aspirin and clopidogrel to be taken together for about a month after the TIA.
 Research shows that taking these two drugs together in certain situations reduces the risk of a future stroke more than taking aspirin alone.
 There may be certain situations when the duration of taking both medications together may be extended, such as when the cause of the TIA is a narrowing of a blood vessel located in the head.